Associate Professor, International and Multicultural Education

-Dr. Rosa M. Jiménez is an Assistant Professor in the International and Multicultural Education Department at the University of San Francisco.
+Dr. Rosa M. Jiménez is an Associate Professor in the International and Multicultural Education Department at the University of San Francisco.
 Her research examines K-12 classroom pedagogies and theoretical principles necessary for conceptualizing and enacting critical language education and culturally responsive learning environments, especially with Latina/o and immigrant student populations.
-Dr. Jiménez has conducted classroom-based research in several K-12 contexts including Los Angeles, the California Central Valley, and Phoenix, Arizona.
-Her research stems from her life experiences as a daughter of working class Mexican immigrants and from her work experiences as a social studies teacher of bilingual immigrant youth for the Los Angeles Unified School District.
-Her research has been supported by the Spencer Foundation, the National Council of Teachers of English Research Foundation/Cultivating New Voices, and the American Association of Hispanics in Higher Education (AAHHE).
-She serves on the editorial boards of the International Multilingual Research Journal (Taylor & Francis) and Open Review of Educational Research (Routledge/Taylor & Francis).
-Dr. Jiménez has over fifteen years of experience working with K-12 public schools as a bilingual social studies teacher, literacy coach and educational researcher.
+Dr. Jiménez has conducted classroom-based research in several K-12 contexts including the California Central Valley, Los Angeles, Arizona, and the San Francisco Bay Area.
+Her research stems from her life experiences as a daughter of working-class Mexican immigrants and from her work experiences as a social studies teacher of bilingual immigrant youth.
+Her research has been supported by the Spencer Foundation and the National Council of Teachers of English Research Foundation/Cultivating New Voices.
+Dr. Jiménez has over twenty years of experience working with K-12 public schools as a bilingual social studies teacher, literacy coach, and educational researcher.

 - PhD, Urban Schooling, University of California, Los Angeles (UCLA)

 - MA, Latin American Studies, University of California, Los Angeles (UCLA)

 - Single Subject Teaching Credential (Social Studies/BCLAD), California State University, Dominguez Hills

 - BA, U.S. History and Spanish, University of California, Davis

 - Assistant Professor, Arizona State University

 - 2014-2016 Postdoctoral Fellow, National Academy of Education/Spencer Foundation